 Many modern buildings use aluminium structures on the building’s exterior to create shapes and curves.
 All materials are coated with a protective finish or powder coat if being utilised for structural parts.

-With our Adige LT8.10 tube laser machine we are able to work with larger, heavier components that are traditionally hard to handle and produce, meaning we can manufacture components that, traditionally, other suppliers cannot.
-Due to the increased size range our tube laser can accommodate, we have the capability to produce components from a range of Universal Beam sections.
-These components can include steel structures for stadiums and sporting venues.
+Our Adige LT8.10 tube laser machine allows us to work with larger and much heavier components that are harder to produce and handle.
+This means we can manufacture components that other suppliers cannot.
+Our tube laser has the capability to produce components from a range of Universal Beam sections, which could include steel structures for stadiums and sporting venues.

-Previous difficulties when producing these components can now be overcome by the means of 3D laser cutting.
-SSC can now produce complex components whists also ensuring a high-quality cut, accuracy and finish.
+Traditionally these components posed a few difficulties when producing them.
+However, this has now been overcome by the means of our 3D laser cutter.
+Using this type of equipment has allowed us to produce complex components, whilst ensuring a high-quality cut, accuracy and finish.